 - How niching down can skyrocket your growth with Google

 - The importance of domain authority for SEO

 - What you need to know before looking for a keyword

 - The best way to find keywords that you have a chance to rank with

 - How to ensure your content is perfect for ranking

 - On-page SEO checklist

 SEO growth takes time, dedication, application, and patience.
 This is by no means a ‘get quick traffic’ course because, with SEO, such a thing does not exist.
 It is also important to note that SEO results will vary widely depending on a myriad of factors.

 This might include niche selection, domain age, content quantity, backlinks, and more.
 But it’s fair to say you would be hard pushed to find someone on the internet who doesn’t speak highly of the SSSEO course.

-I am a member of a number of a blog focused Facebook groups (some of which Mike is also a member) and there is some extremely high profile (high earning) bloggers that sing Mike’s praises.
+I am a member of a number of blog-focused Facebook groups (some of which Mike is also a member) and there are some extremely high profile (high earning) bloggers that sing Mike’s praises.